 Bad breath also may be caused by a serious medical problem.
 Those systemic conditions are: liver disease, kidney disease, Diabetic ketoacidosis, Stomach ulcers and Gerd ( gastroesophygeal reflux disease) among many.

 If you experience bad breath, do not wait, make your appointment with Dr Mobasser so he can first find out the root cause of halitosis, and treat you accordingly.

-A Halimeter measures the extent of Halitosis, and is one of Dr. Mobasser’s diagnostic tools.
+A Halimeter measures the extent of Halitosis, the volatile sulfide compounds (vsc) and is one of Dr. Mobasser’s diagnostic tools.